stfc/PSyclone/doc/user_guide/psy_data.rst

 ``PSYVERIFY__module__variable``
-    The specified variable name is tested in all kernel calls of the specified module that are instrumented with the ValueRangeCheck transformation.
+    The specified variable name is tested in all kernel calls of the specified module that are instrumented with the ValueRangeCheckTrans transformation.

 ``PSYVERIFY__variable``